jrzaurin/RecoTour/README.md

 7. Factorization Machines recommendations using `xlearn`
 8. Field Aware Factorization Machines recommendations using `xlearn`
 9. Deep Learning based recommendations (Wide and Deep) using `pytorch`
+10. Neural Collaborative Filtering using the movielens dataset can be found in a companion [repo](https://github.com/jrzaurin/neural_cf)

-In the last notebook I have also included what it could be a good solution for this problem in "the real word".
+I have included a notebook with what it could be a good solution for this problem in "the real word".

 So, where do we go from here?
 These are some of the things I intend to include when I have the time: